-We believe that the laser cleaning equipment market has even a greater potential for growth in light of the size of the \$10 billion abrasive cleaning market, and the ancillary \$1 billion sandblasting media market, which are being pressured into obsolescence from regulatory agencies from above and labor from below.
+We believe that the laser cleaning equipment market has even a greater potential for growth in light of the size of the \$10 billion abrasive cleaning market, and the ancillary \$1 billion sandblasting media market, which are being pressured into obsolescence from regulatory agencies and the demands of labor tasked with cleaning industrial equipment.
 These market pressures, driven by health, safety and environmental concerns, are accelerating the replacement of abrasive blasting and laser cleaning is emerging as the safe, clean, efficient and affordable alternative.